 We are a global branded consumer products company with leading market positions in our two major product categories: consumer batteries and electric personal care products.
-We are a leading worldwide manufacturer and marketer of alkaline and zinc carbon batteries.
-We are also the leading worldwide manufacturer and marketer of hearing aid batteries, a leading worldwide designer and marketer of rechargeable batteries and a leading marketer of battery-powered lighting products in the U.S. With the acquisition of Remington, we are also a leading designer and marketer of electric shavers and accessories, electric grooming products and hair care appliances.
+We are a leading worldwide manufacturer and marketer of hearing aid batteries, a leading worldwide designer and marketer of rechargeable batteries and a leading marketer of battery-powered lighting products in the U.S. With the acquisition of Remington, we are also a leading designer and marketer of electric shavers and accessories, electric grooming products and hair care appliances.
 Our products are sold on a global basis in over 100 countries through a variety of channels, including mass merchandisers, home centers and hardware stores, consumer electronics stores, warehouse clubs, food, drug and convenience stores, department stores, hearing aid professionals, industrial distributors and original equipment manufacturers (OEMs).
 We enjoy strong name recognition in our markets under the Rayovac, VARTA and Remington brands, each of which has been in existence for more than 80 years.
 We have 10 manufacturing and product development facilities located in the U.S., Europe and Latin America.
 We also purchase a significant portion of our products from third-party suppliers.
 With the acquisition of Remington, on a pro forma basis, we had revenues of \$1.3 billion for the twelve months ended September 30, 2002.